Iris Margetis

 My research focuses on how mandatory flood risk disclosure laws for rental properties affect rental housing markets, rent prices, and sorting patterns.

-My dissertation examines these dynamics in two U.S. states—Indiana and Texas—leveraging proprietary housing data, geospatial risk information, and natural experiments around policy implementation.
+My dissertation examines these dynamics in two U.S. states, Indiana and Texas, leveraging proprietary housing data, geospatial risk information, and natural experiments around policy implementation.

-Curriculum Vitae (Updated April 2025)
+Curriculum Vitae (Updated September 2025)

 Contact